-The openQCM Q-1 electronic mainly consists of a network analyzer that passively interrogates the quartz sensor by sweeping around its resonance frequency.
+The openQCM Q-1 electronic is mainly comprised of a network analyzer, which conducts a passive examination of the quartz sensor by oscillating near its resonance frequency.

 openQCM Q-1 is based on AD8302 RF/IF Gain and Phase Detector which is a fully integrated system for measuring gain/loss trought quartz sensor and phase difference between actuation and sensor reaponse.